Frankie Vaughan: Life and career

-In 1994, he was one of a few to be honoured by a second appearance on This Is Your Life, when he was surprised by Michael Aspel.
+In 1994, Vaughan was one of a few to be honoured by a second appearance on This Is Your Life, when he was surprised by Michael Aspel.
 Vaughan had been a subject of the show previously in April 1970 when Eamonn Andrews surprised him at the Caesar's Palace nightclub in Luton.

-Despite frequent bouts of ill-health, Vaughan continued performing until shortly before his death from heart failure in 1999.
+Despite frequent bouts of ill-health, Vaughan continued performing until shortly before his death in 1999.
+He died from heart failure at his home in High Wycombe, aged 71.
+His wife Stella donated archival materials, including scores and sheet music he had collected throughout his career, to Liverpool John Moores University in 2000.

 Awards and honours

 Vaughan was awarded an OBE in 1965, a CBE in 1996, and as a long-time resident of High Wycombe had been a Deputy Lieutenant of Buckinghamshire since 1993.
 He was an Honorary Fellow of Liverpool John Moores University.
 He also received the Variety Club of Great Britain Award for "Showbusiness Personality of the Year" in 1957.

-Death

-Vaughan died from heart failure at his home in High Wycombe aged 71.
-His wife Stella donated archival materials, including scores and sheet music he had collected throughout his career to Liverpool John Moores University in 2000.